Frequently Asked Questions

 What’s the minimum investment?

 Our ideal minimum investment is £100.
-It is what we have built our business plan around and represents an investment in a community business and not a donation to a good cause.
-It also carries costs of processing and further costs every year for the Society such as notification of the AGM, sending out of annual accounts, the quarterly newsletter and other administration.
+This represents an investment in a community business and not a donation to a good cause.
+It also carries costs of processing and further costs every year for the Society such as notification of the AGM, sending out of annual accounts, and other administration.
 So we can’t set the bar too low or else it’ll end up costing us more than we receive.

 What if £100 is too much for us?

 Whilst £100 is our ideal minimum shareholder investment, we do not want your ability to pay to preclude you from becoming a member.
-Therefore, as a Board we have agreed to offer a concessionary membership rate of £50 to individuals on low incomes or some form of benefit.
+Therefore, the Board has agreed to offer a concessionary membership rate of £50 to individuals on low incomes or some form of benefit.
 Alternatively, individuals can club together as friends or as a family and buy shares collectively as described in the ‘Who can buy shares?’ section.
-Finally, if the concessionary rate is still too high we do accept donations and these do count as community finance for the matched funding as part of the Just Growth Program.
+Finally, if the concessionary rate is still too high we do accept donations.
 Our Charitable status allows us to recover the Gift Aid on your donation providing you are a UK taxpayer.

 Is there a maximum I can invest?